Stranger Than Fiction: The History & Craft of Fiction Writing$60

 About this course

-Start Date: March 3.
-Class runs for 4 weeks.
+Start Date: March 1.
+Class consists of 4 lesson plans.
 Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 What makes a good story?
 What makes a bad story?
 How can a writer make their readers care about the characters they have created?
 What motivates someone to write a story in the first place?
 In this course, we will look at many examples of creative writers who have used storytelling to share their ideas and opinions about the world around them, and who have turned to fiction to see their imaginations come to life.